 There are two other types of techniques motorcyclists use to get through traffic:

-- Lane filtering – moving between stopped or slow-moving traffic at a slower speed than lane splitting
+- Lane filtering – Moving between stopped or slow-moving traffic at a slower speed than lane splitting on a motorcycle

-Lane sharing and lane filtering are sometimes also considered lane splitting.
-Therefore, motorcyclists must know their state’s specific lane splitting guidelines before using these techniques.
+Lane sharing and lane filtering are sometimes considered lane splitting on a motorcycle.
+Therefore, motorcyclists must know their state’s specific lane-splitting guidelines before using these techniques.

-Lane splitting is either explicitly or implicity legal in most US states.
+Lane splitting on a motorcycle is explicitly or implicitly legal in most US states.
 Currently, here is what the law for lane splitting, lane filtering, and lane sharing looks like in several states:

 California Highway Patrol

-The California Highway Patrol had tolerated lane-splitting for years, even before the administrative law was passed by then-governor Edmund Brown, Jr. Before, the California Vehicle Code did not expressly prohibit or allow lane splitting.
+The California Highway Patrol had tolerated lane-splitting for years, even before the administrative law was passed by then-governor Edmund Brown, Jr. Before, the California Vehicle Code did not expressly prohibit or allow lane splitting on a motorcycle.

 With this law, motorcyclists can lane split legally anywhere in the state.
 Furthermore, the law required the California Highway Patrol to develop educational guidelines for the motoring public.

 To date, lane splitting is not explicitly illegal in Connecticut.
-However, lawmakers are currently looking at a proposed bill that includes legalizing lane splitting, which would permit “the operator of a motorcycle to operate between lanes of traffic”.
+However, lawmakers are considering a proposed bill that includes legalizing lane splitting, which would permit “the operator of a motorcycle to operate between lanes of traffic.”

 It is not illegal to split lanes in Utah, but a lane filtering law has been in place since 2019.
-However, lane filtering is different from lane splitting; the latter technique involves moving past vehicles at a higher speed.
+However, lane filtering differs from lane splitting; the latter technique involves moving past vehicles faster.

 Lane splitting is technically not legal due to the narrow roads in Hawaii.
 Nevertheless, the state allows shoulder-surfing when there is slow traffic flow.

 House Bill 2314 is still under discussion.
-If the bill passes, it will be legal for motorcyclists to drive between cars at 10 mph or more if traffic is moving at 10mph or slower.
+If the bill passes, motorcyclists will legally drive between cars at ten mph or more if traffic moves at ten mph or slower.

 A bill to make lane splitting legal was introduced in 2015 but did not pass.
 In 2020, Senate Bill 5254 was reintroduced and is still pending.